Rhagos/apcs-wall/README.md

 Must Have
 -----------------------------------------------------------------------------------
-(Completed) Menu with buttons and options that include instructions and settings
-(Completed) One type of worker to maintain the wall
+(Completed) Menu with buttons and options that include instructions (Completed) One type of worker to maintain the wall
 (Completed) One type of defense to bolster wall defenses
 (Completed) One type of guard to defend the wall